 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities by \$29,188,362 as of March 31, 2022.
-A portion of the District's net position reflects its net investment in capital assets (land, water, wastewater and drainage facilities as well as buildings and equipment less any debt used to acquire those assets that is still outstanding).
+In the case of the District, assets and deferred outflows of resources exceeded liabilities by \$7,783,819 as of March 31, 2023.

+A portion of the District's net position reflects its net investment in capital assets (water and wastewater facilities less any debt used to acquire those assets that is still outstanding).
+The District uses these assets to provide water and wastewater services.
 The following is a comparative analysis of the government-wide changes in net position: